OOTA Creative Writing Class

 LITERARY FRIDAYS 2025

-2025 Dates: February 21st, March 21st, April 11th (to avoid Good Friday), May16th, June 20th, July 18th, August 15th, September 19th, October 17th, November 21st
+Remaining 2025 Dates: August 15th, September 19th, October 17th, November 21st

+During the course of the year sessions will include writing and discussion for poets and prose writers, readings by members and invited guests.
 These sessions are for OOTA members only and a contribution of $10 towards the cost of the room hire will be payable in cash on the day.
 RSVP to ootawriters@gmail.com if you intend to attend.